frongles/weather_eink/README.md

 Collection of code that uses the raspberry pi zero 2W with raspberyy pi OS, and the 2.13inch E-Ink Display HAT from Waveshare to display the minimum and maximum temperature in Melbourne, from the Bureau of Meteorology.

+## Usage
+To use, install stb_truetype.h as linked below, and fill in the paths to the fonts you want in weather_eink.c Change weather_eink.c to print whatever you would like to the display.

 ## Dependencies